 Can I make overpayments?

-With a fixed-rate mortgage from Santander you can overpay up to 10% of your mortgage each year without paying an early repayment charge (ERC).
+With a fixed-rate mortgage from Santander you can overpay up to 10% of the amount you still owe on your mortgage each year, without paying an early repayment charge (ERC).

-If you have a tracker mortgage from Santander, you can make unlimited overpayments without paying an ERC.
+If the interest rate on your mortgage isn’t fixed - for example, if you have a tracker mortgage - you can make unlimited overpayments without paying an ERC.

 How can I contact Santander?